Are You Eligible to file a Personal Injury Claim?

 A lawyer or team of lawyers may help the patient gather all the necessary information to get the process started.
 Before filing a claim, medical proof of illness and evidence of exposure to a toxic substance must be collected.
 In some cases, a lawsuit may require a written statement by the victim’s physician or oncologist.
 Since the exposure likely happened decades ago, the process can be complex.
-An experienced lawyer knows where to find information and can significantly speed up the process.
+An experienced attorney knows where to find information and can significantly speed up the process.

 The onset of lung cancer symptoms can happen decades after exposure to carcinogenic chemicals.
 Each state governs its own Statute of Limitations, which is the amount of time, beginning from the moment the patient is diagnosed, a cancer patient has to file a claim against companies liable for their diagnosis.
 The statutes of limitations generally give victims two to five years to file a claim after diagnosis.
-Some states, including California, Tennessee, and Louisiana, only give victims one year to file a lawsuit after diagnosis.
+Some states, including California, Tennessee, and Louisiana, only give victims one year to file legal action after diagnosis.

 What Determines My Compensation Amount?

 Several important factors can affect the compensation amount in personal injury claims.
 The severity and nature of the patient’s lung cancer timeline can impact the compensation amount depending on the cost of treatment and care.
 Patients can also receive compensation for out-of-pocket expenses related to their cancer.